dylmye/lets-plan-firebase-functions/README.md

 ## Setup

 Set the `.firebaserc` file to use your firebase's project name.
-You need to enable the [Cloud Build API](https://console.cloud.google.com/apis/library/cloudbuild.googleapis.com) to deploy from GitHub Actions.
+You need to enable the [Cloud Build API](https://console.cloud.google.com/apis/library/cloudbuild.googleapis.com) and the [Artifact Registry API](https://console.cloud.google.com/apis/library/artifactregistry.googleapis.com) to deploy from GitHub Actions.

 To deploy functions when pushing to main branch, you'll need to set up the service account and workload identity federation as denoted in the [terraform configuration](https://github.com/dylmye/lets-plan-infra).